Website SEO analysis

 Businesses sign up via Google and add a code to the header of each page on their website.
 The code tracks visitors using cookies, and analyses traffic.

-The highly advanced analysis tools offer important knowledge, highlights and insights to webmasters.
+The highly advanced analysis tools offer important knowledge, highlights and insights to website owners.

-This information can be used to drastically improve the performance of a website, turning visits into purchases.
+You can use this information to drastically improve the performance of a website, turning visitors into customers.